 Meditative absorption; usually the final stage of pure concentration.

-Sanskrit; the cyclic existence of birth, death, and rebirth, from which nirvana provides liberation.
+(Sanskrit); wheel of life, the cyclic existence of birth, death, and rebirth of all living beings, is linked to their karma, from which nirvana provides liberation.

-Sanskrit; the Buddhist monastic community, which has come to include all Buddhist practitioners.
-It is one of the three jewels of Buddhism, along with the Buddha and the Dharma.
+(Pali); the Buddhist monastic community, which has come to include all Buddhist practitioners.
+It is one of the Three Jewels of Buddhism, along with the Buddha and the Dharma.

 Enlightenment and the realization of truth, in Zen Buddhism.